EU Blue Card in Germany: how to get in 2023

 - Curriculum vitae in German written as a chronological timeline chart without any time periods missing.
 It should contain the applicant’s address and contact details.

 An applicant may also submit ancillary documents supporting the application, such as certificates from the employer and recommendation letters.
-Find the embassy of your country on the official website of the Federal Foreign Office of Germany and read the current requirements for the documents to be submitted alongside with an application for a Blue Card.
+Find the embassy of your country on the official website of the Federal Foreign Office of Germany and read the current requirements for the documents to be submitted alongside an application for a Blue Card.

 Reasons for refusal of Blue Card